rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

 ### Troubleshooting

 Use the `--debug` flag to output both the full request from `openstackclient` and any responses from the Rackspace Cloud APIs.
-This information can be helpful when you file a bug report or opening a support ticket.
+This information can help when you file a bug report or open a support ticket.

 A common problem is entering the username, tenant name, or password incorrectly, so be sure to double-check those settings.

-Remember that, if you change any environment variables, you need to either log out and log back in, or tell your shell to read the **.bash_profile** again by using the following command:
+Remember that if you change any environment variables, you need to either log out and log back in or tell your shell to reapply the **.bash_profile** again by using the following command:

     source ~/.bash_profile